-Information about execution order will be part of the report, provided that a compilation has been performed.
+Information about execution order and linked communication variables will be part of the report, provided that a compilation has been performed.

 Source code for protected types will not be displayed in the report.
 In the report, a protected type is indicated by a padlock icon \bigcirc .
 If the protected type is part of a library, it is possible to override the protection by entering the password.